nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 --------|------------------
 Pool | A group of employees carpooling together.
 Consists of one driver and at least one passenger.
 The pools generated for a specific  day and time are the same every week unless reorganised by the user.
 Passenger | An employee carpooling with at least one driver.
-TripDay | Day of the intended carpooling trip.
+TRIPDAY | Day of the intended carpooling trip.
-TripTime | Time of the intended carpooling trip.
+TRIPTIME| Time of the intended carpooling trip.
 Tag | A miscellaneous piece of information about the pool, passenger, or driver that isn't captured by the other fields but is good to have.
 Price | The amount of money a passenger is willing to pay for the carpooling trip.
+Parameter | Specific details of a command.
 Alphanumeric | A combination of letters and numbers only.
 Home Folder | The folder where the app's data is stored.
 JSON | A file format usually used to save data in a format that is still relatively readable and that can be opened and edited easily.